Considering Blepharoplasty or Eyelid Surgery? Get our procedure guide!

 Benefits of an Upper Blepharoplasty

-The benefits of a Blepharoplasty are long lasting, and even though you can’t stop your skin or face from ageing, the results of eyelid lift surgery will typically allow you to stay looking fresher, and younger, for a longer period of time, from the point of your surgery forward.
+The benefits of a Blepharoplasty are long-lasting, and even though you can’t stop your skin or face from ageing, the results of eyelid lift surgery will typically allow you to stay looking fresher, and younger, for a longer period of time, from the point of your surgery forward.
 You’ll have ‘brighter looking eyes’ or less heavy-looking eyelids for many years to come, although it should be kept in mind that every individual is unique.
-Each person ages differently, and your genetics, skin care regime, beauty treatments (such as cosmetic injectables or under eye area tear trough filler injections) all have an impact on the appearance of your eyelid area.
+Each person ages differently, and your genetics, skincare regime, beauty treatments (such as cosmetic injectables or under-eye area tear through filler injections) all have an impact on the appearance of your eyelid area.

-But the results of an upper eyelid lift – whist looking natural when performed by an expert Eyelid Surgeon such as our Specialist Plastic Surgeons – can leave you looking younger than your similar aged colleagues, siblings or peers – for many years to come.
+But the results of an upper eyelid lift – whilst looking natural when performed by an expert Eyelid Surgeon such as our Specialist Plastic Surgeons – can leave you looking younger than your similar-aged colleagues, siblings or peers – for many years to come.

 The primary aim of upper eyelid reduction surgery (the “Upper Blepharoplasty”) is to correct or restore your eyelid skin appearance to where it was before your eyes aged or before the heaviness of the eyelids compromised your eye appearance or your vision.

 - A youthful-looking eye area usually has a nice, visible eyelid crease (eyelid fold) above the eye

 - The best results after eyelid surgery have resulted in the right amount of skin remaining above the eye to allow for a natural look when the eye is either open or closed

 - It’s important to choose an expert such as a Specialist Plastic Surgeon because if a Surgeon takes too much skin, your eyelid may not function properly (if a Surgeon is over-zealous you can result in a condition where you can’t fully close your eyes).